Viticulture briefs: Feds shut down St. Helena winery for one day

 Korbel is joining the segment given that the sparkling rosé category has experienced a 25 percent sales growth over the past year.

-The product will be available four-pack at select national retail locations with a suggested retail price of $12.99.
+The product will be available as a four-pack at select national retail locations with a suggested retail price of $12.99.
 Korbel also offers a brut and a sweet cuvée varietal in an similar package.

 Napa Valley’s Cuvaison Estate Wines has hired Scott McLeod as its consulting winemaker and Kelly Maher as its consulting viticulturist.